State Route 85 Noise Reduction Program

 The specific recommended noise reduction measures at each location may change based on additional input from Caltrans and other stakeholders.
 The five test locations along SR 85 are listed below:

 Location B SR 85 near the Cox Avenue Overcrossing in Saratoga.
-3,500 feet of pavement surfacing to reduce noise generation for vehicle tire/pavement interface.
+3,500 feet of pavement surfacing to reduce noise generation for the vehicle tire/pavement interface.

 Location C SR 85 between McClellan Road Overcrossing and S. Stelling Road Overcrossing in Cupertino.
-2,600 feet of pavement surfacing to reduce noise generation for vehicle tire/pavement interface.
+2,600 feet of pavement surfacing to reduce noise generation for the vehicle tire/pavement interface.

 Location D SR 85 near S. Bernardo Avenue/The Dalles intersection in Sunnyvale.
-2,800 feet of pavement surfacing to reduce noise generation for vehicle tire/pavement interface.
+2,800 feet of pavement surfacing to reduce noise generation for the vehicle tire/pavement interface.

 Location E SR 85 near Lubich Drive in Mountain View.
-1,600 feet of pavement surfacing (both northbound and southbound) to reduce noise generation for vehicle tire/pavement interface.
+1,600 feet of pavement surfacing (both northbound and southbound) to reduce noise generation for the vehicle tire/pavement interface.

 Timeline